 As a freelance book illustrator, you'll likely have sporadic projects.
 While your work may be full-time, the individual projects do not lead to a conventional hourly career.
 Many publishers and authors hire freelance book illustrators to work on specific projects.
 If you're talented at adapting styles to meet clients' needs, you'll stand the best chance of finding regular work.
-According to the U.S. Bureau of Labor Statistics (BLS), fine artists, which include illustrators, made a yearly average income of $50,900 as of May 2013.
-Job opportunities were expected to grow by 4% during the 2012-2022 decade (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), fine artists, which include illustrators, made a yearly median income of $49,380 as of May 2018.
+Job opportunities are expected to grow by 1% during the 2018-2028 decade.

 What Skills Should I Have?